The River Avon at Bristol, Avonmouth and Portishead.

 There is plenty of car-parking available along Esplanade Road, lots of bench seats to relax on and also a cafe and even a swimming pool and mini-golf available in the immediate area.

 Via our Site Resources

-topic there is a menu showing more of our travel websites covering holidays and tours of Portugal Algarve, Greek Islands, several Canary Islands, Cyprus, India, Cambodia, Thailand, Vietnam and The Mekong Delta and Myanmar.
+topic there is a menu showing more of our travel websites covering holidays and tours of the Greek Islands, Cyprus and India.